Ranked! The top 20 most expensive transfers ever

 United splashed out a then-world record fee to bring Pogba back to Old Trafford from Juventus in 2016, four years after departing Manchester for just £1.5m.

-Things haven’t quite worked out as Jose Mourinho hoped they would when the signing was first announced.
-The Portuguese boss said Pogba could be “the heart of the club” for a decade, but the Frenchman has struggled to find consistent form and now looks to be heading out when his contract expires in the summer.
+Things didn't quite worked out as Jose Mourinho hoped they would when the signing was first announced.
+The Portuguese boss said Pogba could be “the heart of the club” for a decade, but the Frenchman struggled to find consistent form and eventually left to Juventus, again, for free in the summer of 2021 when his contract expired.

-Lukaku re-joined Chelsea for a massive fee last summer after two superb years in Italy with Inter Milan, but the Belgian has struggled to live up to the price tag thus far.
+Lukaku re-joined Chelsea for a massive fee in 2021, after two superb years in Italy with Inter Milan, but the Belgian struggled to live up to the price tag and has spent seasons on loan back at Inter and with Roma.

 The £97.5m fee fell just short of the British transfer record, but made the striker the player with the largest total transfer value of all time, as a combined £290m has been spent on him by various clubs over the years.

-Grealish’s £100m move from Aston Villa to City last summer was a British transfer record, surpassing the £89m deal that took Paul Pogba to Man United in 2016.
+Grealish’s £100m move from Aston Villa to Manchester City was a British transfer record at the time, surpassing the £89m deal that took Paul Pogba to Man United in 2016.

 After a drawn out transfer saga in the January 2023 window, Chelsea eventually met Benfica's £107m release clause inserted into Fernandez's contract, ensuring he would move to Stamford Bridge just six months after joining the Portuguese giants for less than £15m.